p1glynlol/MCGalaxy-Plugins/Force TLS 1.2 for 1.9.2.8 or older updater/Readme.txt

-Warning: This patch requires .NET Framework 4.5 or newer.
+WARNING: This patch requires .NET Framework 4.5 or newer.
 This patch is untested on Windows 7 or older.

 Help/FAQ:
 1-